invoice-x/invoice-x.github.io/README.md

 frontpage: intro etc
-standards: intro to relevant standards and docs
-projects: intro of different invoice-x projects. link to readthedocs
+standards: intro to relevant standards and docs available tools: intro of different invoice-x projects. link to readthedocs
 blog: some project news
-related libraries: other open source implementation by language
+related project: other open source implementation by language